shopery/docker-workshop/exercise2_2/exercise2_2.md

 On this exercise you should:

 - [ ] Fill [Dockerfile](files/Dockerfile) (instructions on the file)
+    * The difficulty gap between the latest exercise is High, remember to read **Documentation and help** section
 - [ ] Build this image as `exercise2_2:latest`
 - [ ] Find your built image on your local images
   * Have a look to the image size, **more than 1Gb**!